Niacin controlled-release tabletsPronunciation

 - Niacin controlled-release tablets should be used with extreme caution in CHILDREN younger than 16 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking niacin controlled-release tablets while you are pregnant.
-Niacin controlled-release tablets is found in breast milk.
+Niacin controlled-release tablets are found in breast milk.
 Do not breast-feed while taking niacin controlled-release tablets.

 Possible side effects of niacin controlled-release tablets: